Yoga For Students (Fun Yoga For Students During Exams)

 Ardha Mastyendrasana:

-This pose stretches your hips, shoulders, neck.
-On regular practice, it strengthens your spine, digestive system, urinary system.
+This pose stretches your hips, shoulders, and neck.
+Regular practice, strengthens your spine, digestive system, and urinary system.

 yoga for students